 After checking in, we introduced ourselves to Sebastián by heading to the beach and taking a walk along el Paseo de la Concha, the promenade running beside the beach and lined with a white wrought-iron balustrade.

-It's hard to conceive of a better-looking shoreline.
+Conceiving of a better-looking shoreline is hard.
 A mile long promenade, which serves as the city's communal front porch, is lined with frilly balustrades, whitewashed cafes, and matronly bathhouses.
-Concha Beach, the most popular of the city's three beaches.
+Concha Beach, the most famous of the city's three beaches.
 Walk west toward Ondarreta Beach, with its tennis courts and old-money villas.
 Or walk east, past the tilting glass cube of the Kursaal Auditorium, until you see the rugged surfers on Zurriola Beach.

 |Located in the quiet village of Errenteria.|